 Heart Like A Wheel is terrific.
 Backing her on the record was a vast list of talented performers…including J.D.
 Souther, Glenn Frey, Don Henley, David Lindley, Timothy B. Schmidt, and (with beautiful harmonies) Emmylou Harris.
 “When Will I Be Loved” was another big hit.
 “Willin’ (by Little Feat), and “It Doesn’t Matter Any More” got lots of airplay.
 The LP also has my favorite recording by her…”Fathless Love”…a duet with the man who wrote the song, John David Souther.

-We were lucky enough to see her in concert in 1980.
+We were lucky enough to see Linda Ronstadt in concert in 1980.
 Her voice and her performance were absolutely amazing!
 The moment I remember best was her final encore.
 She came out only with pianist Bill Payne of Little Feat.
 Then she filled the auditorium with a beautifully clear and soulful rendition of “Desperado”.
 Update: Now a concert from that 1980 tour has been preserved.

 In 1983 she starred in the musical “Pirates of Penzance” on Broadway.
 She was nominated for a Tony Award for Best Musical Actress, and the musical won a Tony Award as Best Musical Revival.